 - People tend to get more NREM sleep in the earlier hours of the night, (e.g., 11 p.m. – 3 a.m.) and more REM sleep in the later hours.

-In my last post, I asked "are you getting enough sleep?"
-Today, in an effort to better understand the role of sleep in our lives, I ask a very basic question: what happens when our heads hit the pillow at night?
+In my last post, I asked, "Are you getting enough sleep?"
+Today, in an effort to better understand the role of sleep in our lives, I ask a very basic question: What happens when our heads hit the pillow at night?

-The sleep cycle: A sleep cycle lasts about 90 minutes and during that time we move through five stages of sleep.
+The sleep cycle: A sleep cycle lasts about 90 minutes, and during that time we move through five stages of sleep.
 The first four stages make up our non-rapid eye movement (NREM) sleep, and the fifth stage is when rapid eye movement (REM) sleep occurs.

-So what happens over the course of a night of typical sleep?
+What happens over the course of a night of typical sleep?

-As shown in the figure below, during the first 2-3 sleep cycles, we spend most of our time in deep NREM sleep (stages 3-4), whereas during the final 2-3 sleep cycles, we spend much more time in REM sleep accompanied by lighter NREM sleep.
+As shown in the figure below, during the first 2-3 sleep cycles, we spend most of our time in deep NREM sleep (stages 3-4), whereas, during the final 2-3 sleep cycles, we spend much more time in REM sleep accompanied by lighter NREM sleep.
 And the complexity of sleep doesn’t end there – apparently how much NREM and REM sleep we get is not just based on where we are in our nightly sleep, but it also depends on what time of day or night it is.

 Giving yourself a full sleep cycle (90 minutes) can help you retain certain skill you’ve just learned, but for recovering from fatigue a 15-20 minute nap is ideal (and some research suggests a nap as short as 5 minutes could be beneficial!), since the farther along you are in your sleep cycle, the harder it is to get over that grogginess you sometimes feel when you first wake up (known in the sleep world as sleep inertia).